 Charlie Munger’s Life & Investment Partnership Results

-Charlie Munger has had a long life (he is currently 93 years old and still working!).
-His life is best summarized with the following from the acclaimed book Poor Charlie’s Almanack:
+Charlie Munger had a long life, living until almost 100.
+His life could be best summarized with the following from the acclaimed book Poor Charlie’s Almanack:

 Source: Poor Charlie’s Almanack